saradfrz/data-forge/README.md

 * Create a shared Docker network (`ndsnet`)
 * Launch all containers in detached mode
-* Fix permissions on Docker socket and Trino configs
+* Fix permissions on Docker socket

 Note: If you get the error
 ```bash